bellingcat/tiktok-hashtag-analysis/README.md

 ### Video download
 <code> python3 run_downloader.py --h london -v</code>

+1. --h option allows to type in the list of hashtags as command line argument.
+2. -v option is for downloading the videos
 The above code download all the trending videos for the hashtag london.
 Note that video downloading is a time and data rate consuming task, as a result we strongly recommend to use one hashtag at a time so as to avoid complications.